top of page

 UPDATED PERSONAS AND JOURNEY MAPS

-Our refined personas grouped ABOs into four levels that reflect their goals, focus areas, and business maturity:
+Our refined personas grouped ABOs into four levels that reflect where they're at, what their goals are, and focus areas:

 New Business Owners